khudgins/documentation/tutorials/wordpressdemo/upload_services.rst

 ---------------

-Using Automation > Service Images, upload wordpress.tar.gz and mysql.tar.gz as service image files. enStratus stores these files in cloud files storage and will initiate a download of these files at launch time by the enStratus agent.
+Using Automation > Service Images, upload wordpress.tar.gz and mysql.tar.gz as service image files.
+Enstratius stores these files in cloud files storage and will initiate a download of these files at launch time by the Enstratius agent.

 .. figure:: ./images/serviceUpload0.png
    :height: 300px